Hungarian Air Force: Current inventory

-Meteor missiles and GBU-49 guided bombs are planned to be purchased for the Gripen fleet.

-Air defense assets

 Aircraft markings

 The Hungarian aircraft marking is a set of aligned triangles which points toward the front of the aircraft.
 They are the same colour as the Hungarian flag, red, white, and green.
 The innermost triangle is green, follow by white, and then red.
 It is displayed on the side of helicopters and in the standard four wing positions on aircraft.
 It was used by the Royal Hungarian Air Force until 1942, and then reinstated after the Second World War.
 The new Gripen fighters wear a NATO standard compliant grey-on-grey (low-visibility) version of the Hungarian triangle insignia.